siavava/portfolio/content/projects/web/kahoots-api.md

 [Express][expressjs], and [Node][nodejs], with
 quizzes and game state persisted in [MongoDB][mongodb].

-**Resources over HTTP.** The API is organized around three resources.
+The API is organized around three resources exposed over HTTP.
 A **quiz** is an ordered list of questions, each with its choices and the index of the correct one.
 A **game** is a session created from a quiz, identified by a join code.
 A **player** belongs to a game and accumulates